thruthesky/video-center-4-old-nov-28-2016/README.md

 # TODO List

     * on update username, Server must returen error when the username is already occupied by other user.
+    * Empty room appears when a user logs in.

 # Installation